-

 Milestone 3: Define the C4I operating concept

-Translate the program objectives into a functional model for command and coordination.
+Translate program objectives into a functional model for command and coordination.

 Key tasks: